Coolcate Logo

 The newly formed lottery helped raise tax revenue, and turned out to be very successful.
 Kings James and Charles I used the lottery to fund everything from London’s water supply to the expeditions of the Virginia Company, which established the first colonial settlements in North America.
 Proof that gambling in England had an immense impact on not only London, but also the empire itself.

 In 1684, King Charles II granted Neale real power as the overseer of gambling in London.
 The prevalence of the various gambling houses of the city were host to quite a few nefarious and illegal activities.
-Neale’s main objective was to shut down London’s illegal gambling dens, because although the government tolerated gambling among the aristocracy, it was still illegal among the poorer class.
+Neale’s main objective was to shut down London’s illegal gambling dens.
+Although the government tolerated gambling among the aristocracy, it was still illegal among the poorer class.
 However, this did not stop them from setting up sessions in London’s many pubs.

-Neale is also known for inventing a pair of dice that would prevent cheating.
+Neale also invented a pair of dice that would prevent cheating.
 For his lasting impact on tackling gambling in the city, King Street was renamed to Neale Street, and still exists just north of Covent Garden in London’s West End.

 The mid-18th century saw the world change with the Industrial Revolution, and provided framework for commercialized gambling in London.
 Before this, it was seen more as a leisure activity, not a commercial endeavor.